I'd Never Had a Facial Until Recently—Here's How It Changed My Skincare Routine

 (Image credit: @fashionwithjazz)

 Confession: I had never had a facial in my life before this past month.
 For beauty lovers, that seems like an out-of-this-world statement.
 Admittedly, I’ve only recently begun experimenting with makeup and creating a skincare regimen because learning how to build a curly hair routine and finding the best new fashion brands kept my schedule preoccupied.
-But when the chance came to have a staycation at Equinox Hotel in New York City and a spa session with SolaWave, I couldn’t pass it up.
+But when the chance came to have a staycation at Equinox Hotel in New York City and a spa session with Solawave, I couldn’t pass it up.
 While I was initially nervous about getting a facial (my skin is super sensitive), I was curious about the opportunity to test-drive the facial wand I had seen all over my Instagram feed.
-Ahead, you’ll hear a skincare novice’s initial thoughts about getting a facial, SolaWave’s wand, and, of course, how it changed my entire skincare routine.
+Ahead, you’ll hear a skincare novice’s initial thoughts about getting a facial, Solawave’s wand, and, of course, how it changed my entire skincare routine.
 But first, a little bit about the brand.

-About SolaWave
+About Solawave

 (Image credit: @solawave)

-Whether you’re like me and have never had a facial in your life or you maintain a regular facial routine (at home or in a spa setting), there’s an added benefit to incorporating SolaWave’s skincare wand into your regimen.
+Whether you’re like me and have never had a facial in your life or you maintain a regular facial routine (at home or in a spa setting), there’s an added benefit to incorporating Solawave’s skincare wand into your regimen.
 The brand was founded in 2020 by Andrew Silberstein, Fatima Loeliger, and Eli Bailey, and the product was created to be a first-of-its-kind affordable tool that uses red-light-therapy microcurrents and vibration.

 Technically speaking, the wand has five LEDs (which emit 660nm of red light) installed in the center bar, and when placed on the skin, it begins to radiate light, heat, and vibration.
 While there are ongoing studies evaluating the full benefits of red light, it has been confirmed that low-wavelength red light can help with wrinkles, fine lines, scarring, and signs of aging.
 This is achieved through the light’s ability to stimulate muscles and deeper levels of the skin to increase energy within the cells and promote healthy skin.
 In addition to emitting red light, the wand vibrates and gently warms while in contact with the skin.
 The vibration helps promote blood circulation, which temporarily reduces the appearance of dull skin, dark circles, and redness, and the warmth helps the skin absorb topical products.

-SolaWave suggests using the wand for at least five minutes per session, three to five times a week.
-Start with a washed face (be sure to dry your face after washing it), and then apply SolaWave’s Renew Complex Activating Serum to keep skin moisturized throughout the treatment.
+Solawave suggests using the wand for at least five minutes per session, three to five times a week.
+Start with a washed face (be sure to dry your face after washing it), and then apply Solawave’s Renew Complex Activating Serum to keep skin moisturized throughout the treatment.
 (You can swap this for your favorite serum as desired.)
 After applying serum to the forehead, cheeks, and neck, pick up your tool and start by moving it outward from the center of the forehead and down the temples on both sides.

 To address under-eye bags, place the device in the corner of the under-eye area and work your way outward.
 Next, move on to the cheeks, and apply the wand like you would contour, keeping it pressed against your skin.
 Following the cheeks, do the smile line, beginning at your lips and gently pulling your skin up toward the cheeks.
 Finally, rub the wand against your jawline and then upward on your neck.
-Voilà, that’s all it takes to successfully use the wand!
+Voilà—that’s all it takes to successfully use the wand!

-My Experience Using SolaWave
+My Experience Using Solawave

 (Image credit: @fashionwithjazz)

 My skincare routine during the week is pretty straightforward.
 I typically use an oil-based cleansing balm followed by a moisturizer and serum in the morning.
 On Sundays, based on how my skin is looking, I’ll either do a face mask or a peel, followed by massaging my face for at least five minutes.
 I try to keep my routine streamlined, as the only major skin issues I have are dark under-eye circles and occasional blemishes.
-It’s my simple regimen and fairly easy-to-manage skin that’s always made me a little dubious about updating my routine and getting facials since I was worried it would mess up my skin.
+It’s my simple regimen and fairly easy-to-manage skin that have always made me a little dubious about updating my routine and getting facials since I was worried it would mess up my skin.

 (Image credit: @fashionwithjazz)